TencentARC/ArcNerf/docs/visual.md

 ## Other:
 - title: title of the fig
 - save_path: if `None`, will show the fig, otherwise save it
+- axis range: update by the component with max values (xyz), show in a cube with same lengths.

 # TODO: